-'An eye for an eye and a tooth for a tooth will leave everyone blind and toothless.'
-GANDHI
+"An eye for an eye and a tooth for a tooth will leave everyone blind and toothless."

 Homework is set in line with the school policy, when it is appropriate to the work that is taking place in lessons.
-On occasions, students will work in groups to complete projects, but generally, homework is designed to support students’ further understanding of class topics.
-At A Level, students are expected to complete 5 hours of study a week on top of their allocated lesson time.
+On occasions, students will work in groups to complete projects, but generally homework is designed to support students’ further understanding of class topics.
+At A Level, students are expected to complete five hours of study a week on top of their allocated lesson time.

 Grouping within Philosophy and Ethics is decided on a year by year, cohort by cohort basis depending on the needs of the particular group.
-We often adopt mixed ability teaching, but use streaming where appropriate.
-GCSE is usually taught as a mixed ability group.
+Currently we adopt mixed-ability teaching, and GCSE is also usually taught as a mixed ability group.

 Key Stage 3